saheen-shuvo/career-mentors/README.md

 - **Career Counseling**: Personalized guidance to help you navigate your career.
 - **Resume Reviews**: Improve your resume to stand out to potential employers.
 - **LinkedIn Profile Optimization**: Boost your professional presence on LinkedIn.
+- **Job Interview Preparation**: Clients will get trained for their future interviews.
 - **Client Reviews**: Hear from our satisfied customers.

 ## Tools and Technologies Used